 Clear Understanding of the Behavioural Goal

-In order to influence people’s’ actual behaviors, there must be a deep knowledge and a clear understanding of their attitudes and beliefs as well as their emotional engagements.
+In order to influence people’s actual behavior, there must be a deep knowledge and a clear understanding of their attitudes and beliefs as well as their emotional engagements.
 These will go a long way in setting specific behavioral goals and establishing research baselines and prime indicators that will get rid of information gaps.
-In order to make this effective, factors under an individual control, such as lifestyle, inclinations, and choices and the factors outside the individual control, such as environment, employment opportunities, and housing are considered.
+In order to make this effective, factors under an individual control, such as lifestyle, inclinations, and choices and the factors outside an individual control, such as environment, employment opportunities, and housing are considered.

 Harnessing Behavioural Theories

-Once the vivid orientation of the target audience has been established, appropriate behavioral theories are identified as part of the pre-testing of the potential intervention approach.
-The theories will give a broader view of the target audience and the factors that greatly influence their behaviors.
+Once the vivid orientation of the target audience has been established, appropriate behavioural theories are identified as part of the pre-testing of the potential intervention approach.
+The theories will give a broader view of the target audience and the factors that greatly influence their behaviours.

 Having the Clear Insight